- General Requirements

 The procedure for an appeal is as follows:

-- The student must meet with an academic advisor and complete the Financial Appeal form.
+- The student must meet with an academic advisor and complete the Satisfactory Academic Progress Appeal Form.
 Documentation from the student’s advisor, family physician or others involved in the situation may be required to support the appeal.

 - The Appeals Committee will consider extenuating circumstances to determine whether reinstatement of aid is justified and will notify the student through the college email of the decision.